 ANNUAL STROKE CONFERENCE

-In recognition of National Stroke Awareness Month in May, Pacific Stroke Association (PSA) and our co-sponsors presented the 2018 Annual Regional Stroke Conference on Wednesday May 9 in Millbrae and on Thursday May 10 & Friday May 11 in Palo Alto.
+In recognition of National Stroke Awareness Month in May, Pacific Stroke Association (PSA) and our co-sponsors presents the 2019 Annual Regional Stroke Conference on Friday, May 17.

 Aneurysms and their Treatment: Nick Telischak, MD – California Pacific Medical Center

 Revisiting Stenting for Intracranial Atherosclerotic Disease: Results of the WEAVE Trial and Future Approaches: Peter Adamczyk, MD – Eden Valley Medical Center

 An Update from California’s Stem Cell Agency, CIRM: Lila Collins, PhD – California Institute for Regenerative Medicine

 Stroke Education, Use of Data/Technology: Jennifer Cave-Brown, RN – John Muir Medical Center

 Wake up Stroke/Dawn/Defuse 3: Jeremy Heit, MD, PhD – Stanford Medical Center